Emergence of zero-field non-synthetic single and interchanged antiferromagnetic skyrmions in thin films: Results

 \subsection{Stabilization mechanism of the overlapping AFM skyrmions.}

 The formation of overlapped solitons is an unusual phenomenon since FM skyrmions repel each other.
 It results from competing interactions among the skyrmions living in the different sublattices, which finds origin in the natural AFM coupling between the n.n. magnetic moments.
-Depending on the hosting sublattice, the four skyrmions shown in Fig.~\ref{fig:1}f experience attraction or repulsion.
-We can define the skyrmion-skyrmion homo-interaction if the skyrmions are living in a similar magnetic background such as sublattices (L1, L4) and (L2, L3) and the hetero-interaction if the background is different as it is for (L1, L2), (L2, L4), (L3, L4) and (L1, L3).
-The homo-interaction induces the known repulsion experienced by the usual FM skyrmion and is expected to be out-numbered by the hetero-interaction, which leads to attraction.
-Both are obviously dictated by the AFM coupling between the magnetic moments and a compromise is found with an equilibrium distance of 2.58 nm between the two AFM skyrmions, which can then overlap.
+Depending on the hosting sublattice (L1 to L4), the four skyrmions shown in Fig.~\ref{fig:1}f experience attraction or repulsion.\ The sublattices are chosen such that nearest neighbours within a sublattice are third nearest neighbours in the overall system.
+This choice leads to the exchange coupling preferring the parallel alignment of spins within a given sublattice.
+When looking at any sublattice in isolation, this effective ferromagnetic-like exchange interaction enables the existence of skyrmions in a collinear background.
+In the overall system, however, pairs of sublattices interact via the first and second nearest-neighbour exchange interactions, which prefers anti-parallel spin alignments.
+Therefore, the exchange interaction between skyrmions formed at sublattices with a parallel background, such as (L1, L4) and (L2, L3), and denoted in the following as skyrmion-skyrmion homo-interactions, are repulsive as usually experienced by FM skyrmions.
+In contrast, and for the same reasons, interaction between skyrmions in sublattices with oppositely oriented background spins, denoted as hetero-interactions, are attractive as it is for (L1, L2), (L2, L4), (L3, L4) and (L1, L3).
+Clearly, the set of possible hetero-interactions, enforced by the attractive nature induced by the DMI, outnumbers the homo ones.
+The interchained AFM skyrmion is simply the superposition of the sublattice skyrmions at the equilibrium distance, here 2.58 nm between the two AFM skyrmions, where both interactions (attraction and repulsion) are equal.